PSC Scholarships

 PSC Scholarships - A Gateway to Public Service Careers

 The PSC awards full scholarships to outstanding young men and women who are committed to serving Singapore through a career in the Public Service.
 The PSC Scholarships are open to applicants at various points in their education journey and offer three main career paths – Public Administration, Professional Service and Uniformed Service.
-Depending on their preferred career pathway, successful applicants may be awarded the scholarship prior to their undergraduate studies, during their undergraduate studies (as a mid-term scholarship recipient) or after completing their undergraduate studies with no more than three years of working experience in the private or people sectors (as a master’s scholarship recipient).
+Successful applicants may be awarded the scholarship prior to their undergraduate studies, during their undergraduate studies (as a mid-term scholarship recipient) or after completing their undergraduate studies with no more than three years of working experience in the private or people sectors (as a Master’s scholarship recipient).
 The multiple entry points have enabled the PSC to recruit scholarship holders with diverse perspectives and backgrounds.
-PSC scholarship holders study a variety of disciplines at established local and overseas universities and also take on different opportunities during their periods of study, adding to the diversity of the Public Service when they commence their careers.

 Public Administration

-Recipients of the PSC Scholarship or PSC Master’s Scholarship will take up a role in Public Administration.
-These recipients are not tied to a specific Ministry at the start of their scholarship journey and can be deployed across a variety of agencies after graduation.
+Recipients of the PSC Scholarship or PSC Master’s Scholarship will assume a role in Public Administration.
+They are not tied to a specific Ministry at the start of their scholarship journey and can be deployed across different agencies after graduation.
 The Public Administration pathway provides scholarship holders the opportunity to develop as a leader and gain experience in multiple sectors of the Public Service.

-In 2022, the PSC launched the inaugural Sustainability Scholarships, i.e. the PSC Scholarship (Sustainability) and PSC Master’s Scholarship (Sustainability).
-PSC Sustainability Scholarship recipients will build domain capabilities in sustainability and circularity and contribute to realising the vision of a sustainable and future-ready Singapore.
-These include work relating to the circular and green economy, coastal protection, biodiversity, urban heat issues and sustainable land use, to name a few.
-The PSC Sustainability Scholarships will be awarded from the 2023 selection exercise.
+PSC introduced the PSC Scholarship (Sustainability) under the Public Administration career pathway in 2023.
+Recipients of the PSC Scholarship (Sustainability) or PSC Master’s Scholarship (Sustainability) will develop domain capabilities in sustainability and circularity and contribute to realising Singapore’s vision of a sustainable and future-ready nation.
+They will be deployed across different agencies to work on initiatives relating to the circular and green economy, coastal protection, biodiversity, urban heat issues and sustainable land use, to name a few.

 Professional Service

 Some candidates have a clear focus and interest in the career path they wish to pursue.
-The Professional Service career pathway develops scholarship holders for a specific career in Engineering, Foreign Service, Legal Service, Medicine, Public Finance, or the Teaching Service.
+The Professional Service pathway develops scholarship holders for a specific career in Engineering, Foreign Service, Judicial Service/Legal Service, Medicine, Public Finance or Teaching Service.
 Recipients of these scholarships return to serve in the respective agencies linked to their scholarships and are guided and developed in line with their professional tracks.

 Uniformed Service